Accounting / Creating an Equitable Compensation Plan

 • Updates to the compensation plan.
 How often will you review the plan?
 How will updates be communicated to employees?

-A well-built compensation plan considers the type of work performed as well as applicable state laws and job market trends.
-A fair pay environment boosts recruitment, increases worker performance and motivation, and reduces turnover.
+A well-built equitable compensation plan considers the type of work performed as well as applicable state laws and job market trends.
+A fair pay environment boosts recruitment, increases worker performance and motivation, and increases employee retention.

 How BlueStone Services Can Help

-Do you need help coming up with a compensation plan that aligns with your goals?
+Do you need help developing an equitable compensation plan that aligns with your goals?
 BlueStone Services team can provide strategic guidance tailored to your business needs.
 Contact us today to get started!

 Article by: Trey Gailey, CPA